Disease Guide ·Obesity ·2026

 Obesity Coverage Basics

-Most pet insurance policies do not cover weight management programs, prescription diet food, or obesity-related vet visits.
-Obesity is generally classified as a preventable or lifestyle condition.
-However, the secondary diseases caused by obesity — diabetes, arthritis, heart disease — are typically covered.
+Most policies don't cover weight management, prescription food, or obesity-related visits.
+Obesity is classified as preventable.
+However, secondary diseases - diabetes, arthritis, heart disease - are typically covered.

 Red flag · Coverage